 As a child growing up in Australia, I didn’t celebrate Halloween.
+And here I am posting about Halloween candy favors.

 (Not true.
 We went Trick or Treating once.
 I’ve since learned that my mum pre-loaded all the neighbours with lollies for when we came knocking.
 What a lady!)